-Hypersensitivity Reactions (see Warnings and Precautions (5.1))

-QT Prolongation [see Warnings and Precautions (5.2)]

-Serotonin Syndrome (see Warnings and Precautions (5.3).

-Myocardial Ischemia [see Warnings and Precautions (5.4)] Masking of Progressive Ileus and Gastric Distension [see Warnings] and Precautions (5.5)1 of adult patients treated with ondansetron, the active ingredient of intravenous Ondansetron across a range of dosages.
+- Hypersensitivity Reactions (see Warnings and Precautions (5.1)] - QT Prolongation [see Warnings and Precautions (5.2)] - Serotonin Syndrome [see Warnings and Precautions (5.3)] Myocardial Ischemia [see Warnings and Precautions (5.4)] Masking of Progressive Ileus and Gastric Distension [see Warnings - and Precautions (5.5)1 - Clinical Trials Experience adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
+The following adverse reactions have been reported in clinical trials of adult patients treated with ondansetron, the active ingredient of ntravenous Ondansetron across a range of dosages.
 A causal relationship to therapy with Ondansetron was unclear in many cases.
 Chemotherapy-Induced Nausea and Vomiting